SvenTiigi/ValidatedPropertyKit/README.md

 ## Validated 👮‍♂️

-The `@Validated` attribute allows you to specify a validation along to the declaration of your property.
+The `@Validated` attribute allows you to specify a validation alongside to the declaration of your property.

 > ☝️ @Validated supports SwiftUI View updates and will basically work the same way as @State does.